 CQC’s new programme of inspections of England based GP practices focuses on rating according to whether they are safe, effective, caring, responsive and well led.
-Inspectors rated The Loxford Practice as “Requires Improvement”, with elements of ‘Good’ for being well led and providing safe services.
+Inspectors rated The Loxford Practice as “Good” in all domains.

 Dr Rosie Benneyworth, Chief Inspector of Primary Medical Services and Integrated Care said